Ashargin/DivideFold/README.md

 For example, [KnotFold](https://github.com/gongtiansu/KnotFold) should be installed at `../KnotFold`.

 The structure prediction tools can also be installed anywhere else on your system. \
-In that case, the path must be specified to the wrapper as the `dirpath` argument when using [KnotFold](https://github.com/gongtiansu/KnotFold), [ProbKnot](https://rna.urmc.rochester.edu/RNAstructureWeb/Servers/ProbKnot/ProbKnot.html), [LinearFold](https://github.com/LinearFold/LinearFold), [MXfold2](https://github.com/mxfold/mxfold2) or [UFold](https://github.com/uci-cbcl/UFold), if the tool is not already installed in the same parent folder as DivideFold. \
+In that case, the path must be specified with the `dirpath` argument when using [KnotFold](https://github.com/gongtiansu/KnotFold), [ProbKnot](https://rna.urmc.rochester.edu/RNAstructureWeb/Servers/ProbKnot/ProbKnot.html), [LinearFold](https://github.com/LinearFold/LinearFold), [MXfold2](https://github.com/mxfold/mxfold2) or [UFold](https://github.com/uci-cbcl/UFold), if the tool is not already installed in the same parent folder as DivideFold. \
 The paths for [IPknot](https://github.com/satoken/ipknot), [pKiss](https://bibiserv.cebitec.uni-bielefeld.de/pkiss) and [RNAfold](https://www.tbi.univie.ac.at/RNA/) do not matter and do not need to be specified.

 ## Usage